Gnarls Barkley: St. Elsewhere (2006–2007)

 "Crazy" is also the longest number-one on the UK Official Download Chart with its stay lasting eleven consecutive weeks.
 In late 2009 the song was voted as the best song of the decade by Rolling Stone magazine.
+It also peaked at number two on the Billboard Hot 100 and topped the charts in the Canada, Ireland, New Zealand, and several other countries.

 The group released their debut album, St. Elsewhere, on April 24, 2006, in the United Kingdom and on May 9, 2006, in their native United States.
 For their American television debut on Late Night with Conan O'Brien, May 24, 2006, the band performed "Crazy".

 They performed along with Christina Aguilera, AFI, and Wolfmother at the MTV Movie Awards 2006 on June 8, 2006.
 They were dressed as characters from the film series Star Wars.
 Rebel Alliance pilots, Imperial officers, Stormtroopers, Chewbacca, Jango Fett, Obi-Wan, with Cee-Lo singing as an unmasked Darth Vader.

 In October 2006, Gnarls Barkley recorded a live session for Live from Abbey Road at Abbey Road Studios.

-St. Elsewhere has been certified Platinum by the RIAA for selling over 1,000,000 albums in the United States.
+St. Elsewhere has been certified double platinum by the RIAA for selling over 2,000,000 albums in the United States and the single "Crazy" was certified eight-times platinum.
 A limited edition deluxe package of St. Elsewhere was released on November 7, 2006.
 The CD+DVD package includes a 92-page booklet, four music videos and bonus songs from live performance.

 St. Elsewhere was nominated for four Grammy Awards in 2007 including for Record of the Year, and Album of the Year, winning two of them for Best Alternate Music Album, and Best Urban/Alternate Performance for "Crazy".

-"Crazy" was featured in a couple of TV shows and movies, like The Big Short, Medium, Kick-Ass, I Think I Love My Wife, Religulous, Cold Case, How to Rock, Grey's Anatomy, Boyhood, and It's Always Sunny in Philadelphia.